electron/electron/docs/api/global-shortcut.md

 ### `globalShortcut.unregisterAll()`

-Unregisters all the global shortcuts.
+Unregisters all of the global shortcuts.